Paid Compatibility Report

 The Full Flow

 The route runs the same path twice — once without payment to issue the challenge, and once with payment to settle.
-The branch depends solely on whether an X-PAYMENT header is present.
+The branch depends solely on whether a payment header is present: payment-signature (x402 v2), with x-payment accepted as a v1 fallback.

 POST /api/premium/compatibility-report {ownerId, coupleId?}